L.A. Noire: Critical response

-Petit of GameSpot found Phelps's character development "fascinating", though Herring of GamePro wrote his rapport with his partners made the game more interesting.
-Giant Bomb's Shoemaker felt the character's dialogue made them feel appropriate to the setting.
+Petit of GameSpot found Phelps's character development "fascinating", and Herring of GamePro wrote his rapport with his partners made the game more interesting.
+GamesRadar's Mikel Reparaz considered Phelps more likable as the game progressed.
+Giant Bomb's Shoemaker felt the characters' dialogue made them feel appropriate to the setting.
+Polygon's Owen S. Good found Biggs's moral code and reignited interest in justice a crucial personification of the noir theme.
 Critics lauded the cast's performances, with particular praise for Aaron Staton, John Noble, Andrew Connolly, and Michael McGrady; Edge felt Connolly "dominated any scene he's in".
 Some reviewers found the performances made the characters feel more believable and convincing; IGN's Goldstein praised the actors' mannerisms.
-Ryan McCaffrey of Official Xbox Magazine (OXM) wrote the performances made it "a hell of a great drama to watch unfold"; similarly, McElroy of Joystiq felt they made it one of the "most compelling video game stories ever".
-Eurogamer's Oli Welsh wrote Staton as Phelps "does his best with a dry character".
+Ryan McCaffrey of Official Xbox Magazine (OXM wrote the performances made it "a hell of a great drama to watch unfold"; similarly, McElroy of Joystiq felt they made it one of the "most compelling video game stories ever".
+Eurogamer's Oli Welsh wrote Staton "does his best with a dry character".

 Many reviewers found Los Angeles to be the "star" of the game, with praise directed at the generally accurate recreation of the city in 1947.
 Eurogamer's Welsh compared it to Rockstar's Grand Theft Auto: San Andreas (2004) and Midnight Club: Los Angeles (2008), noting "it's the fastidious period detail that really impresses this time".
 Shoemaker of Giant Bomb wrote the historical elements greatly benefited the overall tone and atmosphere, granting authenticity to the narrative.
 GamePro's Herring called it "one of the richest and most impressively rendered video game environments".
 Matt Helgeson of Game Informer lauded the attention to detail but felt it lacked the feeling of interactivity of Liberty City from Rockstar's Grand Theft Auto IV (2008).
 Petit of GameSpot said the "outstanding" art direction made the game more memorable but the believability of the open world was marred by the awkward dialogue of the non-playable pedestrians.

 Reviewers lauded the game's original score.
 Welsh of Eurogamer opined it contributed to the overall atmosphere, comparing it favourably to the "ominous swells" of Taxi Driver (1976) and the "signature muted brass" of L.A.
 Confidential (1997).
 GameSpot's Petit concurred it successfully evoked some of the best music of film noir, and Joystiq's McElroy praised its authenticity to the time period.
 Helgeson of Game Informer felt the game effectively balances jazz tracks from the 1940s with a "mournful score".
 Giant Bomb's Shoemaker wrote the "big-orchestra score feels completely appropriate for the setting and subject matter", and appreciated the music notes used during investigations.